More Soulish Food | Hungry Souls Home

 Have you ever given yourself the gift of silence?

 Sibyl Towner and Valerie Bell will be retreat leaders.
 More details to follow.
 Cost is $95; checks can be made out to Hungry Souls and mailed to our registrar, Melodee Cook, 18N184 Hidden Hills Trail, West Dundee, IL 60118.
-To register, contact her via email.
+To register, contact her via e-mail at .
 Or call Susan Hands at our office: 630-293-4500.
 I would like to have as many as possible registered by November 15!

 Have you ever given the gift of silence to someone else?